imagomat

 In case of problems with preferences, the preference file can always be deleted again.
 The visualizer will return to use its default preferences if it does not find a preference file.

 By editing VisualNotificationKey.h, own notifications can be added to a custom visualizer.
+Custom notifications must be added to the switch block in VisualMainAction::renderAction().

 The Notification is the Message

-VizKit uses messaging to notify Actors about changes of data or occurences of events.
+VizKit uses messaging to notify Actors about changes of data or events.
 Messages and events are passed to VisualActors by invoking VisualActor's interface method handleNotification() with a VisualNotification as parameter.
 Message keys are defined as VisualNotificationKey.
 Each VisualActor that wants to be notified about events has to register for them.
 The registration can be easily done in VisualActor's virtual init() method by calling VisualNotification::registerNotification() with the instance of the VisualActor and the VisualNotificationKey as argument.

 VisualNotifications convey messages.
 Messages can be event information.
 They can also include additional message data.
 At minimum a VisualNotification contains a VisualNotificationKey.
 To send a notification, the post() method has to be invoked.
 VisualNotification’s static method post() allows the distribution of a VisualNotificationKey.
 To send a VisualNotification with additional data, the public method post() has to be invoked on the instance.